Upgrade Your Oral Health - Transform Your Overall Health

 How Vitamin E Benefits Gum Health

 Vitamin E is renowned for its powerful antioxidant properties, which are essential for maintaining the health of gum tissues.
-This vitamin helps to protect the cells in the gums from damage caused by free radicals, which are often a precursor to inflammation and gum diseases.
+This vitamin helps to protect the cells in the gums from damage caused by free radicals, which are often a precursor to inflammation and gum disease.
 By strengthening the cellular walls of the gums, Vitamin E plays a critical role in preserving the integrity of gum tissues and enhancing their capacity to repair and regenerate.

 Antioxidant Properties of Vitamin E